 We support the planned complete phase-out of the coal sector in Europe and many OECD countries by 2030 at the latest and in the rest of the world by 2040 at the latest.
-We achieve this by excluding companies that exceed defined, gradually tightened absolute and relative limits in combination with robust engagement.
+We can achieve this by excluding companies that exceed defined, gradually tightened absolute and relative limits in combination with robust engagement.
 We exclude companies from our mutual funds that have more than a defined proportion of their business activities in the coal sector.
 These include:

-- Over 25 percent of revenue from coal-fired power generation as of May 10, 2023, when this policy comes into effect.
+- Over 25 percent of revenue from coal-fired power generation.
 Based on companies' reported data for fiscal year 2025, this threshold will be lowered to 15%. - Over 100 million MWh of coal-fired power generation. - When selecting financial institutions, we pay attention to the existence of an environmental policy for the financing of mining companies and the existence of a CO2 reduction target.